Biden takes all 5 votes in Dixville Notch, NH to notch first victory on Election Day

 CORONAVIRUS PARTIALLY INTERRUPTS 3 TINY NEW HAMPSHIRE TOWNS MIDNIGHT VOTING TRADITION

-Meanwhile, in Millsfield, located about 12 miles to the south, President Donald Trump won early Tuesday, with 16 votes to Biden's five.
+Nearby Millsfield, located about 12 miles to the south of Dixville Notch, also voted for president just after the stroke of midnight.
+President Donald Trump won early Tuesday, with 16 votes to Biden's five.

 Located in a remote part of northern New Hampshire, about 20 miles south of the Canadian border, Dixville Notch has been an icon of midnight voting for decades.